|Support||24/7 Live chat|

 I tested various NordVPN server locations all around the world and everything checked out.
-You can get the server URL from the NordVPN website (see Servers from the navigation menu).
 NordVPN does not appear to be using any virtual server locations.

 All of NordVPN’s servers appear to be in the advertised location (no virtual server locations).
 This is indeed a benefit for NordVPN users, while some VPNs rely heavily on virtual locations, such as PureVPN, for example.

 NordVPN also gives you the option to get a dedicated IP address, which may be beneficial in some use cases.
 They offer dedicated IP addresses in the following locations:

 - United States (Buffalo, Los Angeles, Dallas) – $70

 - Netherlands (Amsterdam) – $70

 The cost is for one year access to the dedicated/static IP.
 Despite the higher cost, NordVPN is among the best VPNs for a static IP.
 You can purchase a dedicated IP address by contacting NordVPN’s support to arrange the IP location and have them add it to your account.

 NordVPN is also a good VPN to use on a router.
 I’ve tested many different VPN providers on various routers and put together an in-depth VPN router setup guide that answers most questions.

 If you are looking to use NordVPN on a router, you basically have three different options:

 - Get a pre-configured router from an outlet such as Sabai Technology or FlashRouters.
 These will be somewhat expensive, but it will be ready to use with NordVPN right out of the box and pre-configured with the router firmware you need.